jappeace/rock-paper-siccors/README.md

 The nix shell also makes ngrok available which can be used for the callback http server.

 # License

-MIT: Do whatever the fuck you want just don't blame me.
+MIT: Do whatever you want, just don't blame me.